-Our Preschool and Kindergarten Montessori curriculum is based on an atmosphere of freedom, responsibility, and respect to explore.
+Our Preschool, Kindergarten, and First grade Montessori curriculum is based on an atmosphere of freedom, responsibility, and respect to explore.

 The four major areas in a Montessori environment are language, mathematics, sensorial, and practical life.
 Art and music are an integral part of each of these areas.
 No area is an isolated entity.
 Every activity is a direct or indirect preparation for everything else in the environment.